-- Polyester
+- Polvester

 - Foam Rubber

 - Kapok

 - 1. Be sure covers are securely stitched.

 - 2. Use Air Tumble Cycle only.

-Fire Hazard DO NOT dry foam rubber items

-on heat setting of dryer.
+DO NOT dry foam rubber items on heat setting of dryer.
 Use air setting or line dry.
-Drying in a heated dryer may damage the items or be a FIRE HAZARD.
+Drying in a heated dryer can damage the items or be a FIRE HAZARD.